 The heart of the story is innovating together, together being the operative word.
 Making connections is in Jacquelien’s DNA.
 She believes that cooperation is an absolutely crucial condition for good solutions.
 If you truly like working together, one + one does not equal two, but will become three, which is exactly the result Jacquelien strives for with HTRIC.
 This combination of unadulterated enthusiasm and ambition will ensure that all HTRIC participants will look at that same dot on the horizon.
 This common journey to those perspectives on the horizon will create an academic climate characterised by new, organised coincidence, enabling professionals to flourish.
 This coincidence will not simply happen.
 The unforeseen circumstances in which the most beautiful things are created are just what Jacquelien is looking for.
 She is, and always will be, a scientist, but having a rational mind does not mean that you cannot believe in the power of coincidence.
 These coincidences are what Jacquelien wants to organise in HTRIC.

 Professor Jacquelien Scherpen is a professor at the University of Groningen.
 She conducts research in automation and control engineering, applied mathematics, and mechanical and electrical engineering.
-She is a co-founder and member of the management team of HTRIC.
+She is a co-founder of HTRIC.
 Her other positions are: